wal-g/wal-g/README.md

 * `WALE_GPG_KEY_ID`

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
 Public keyring is cached in the file "/.walg_key_cache".

+* `WALG_DELTA_MAX_STEPS`

+ Delta-backup is difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
+Defaults to 0.
+ Restoration process will automatically fetch all necessary deltas and base backup and compose valid restored backup (you still need WALs after start of last backup to restore consistent cluster).
+ Delta computation is based on ModTime of file system and LSN number of pages in datafiles.

+* `WALG_DELTA_ORIGIN`

+ To configure base for next delta backup (only if `WALG_DELTA_MAX_STEPS` is not exceeded). `WALG_DELTA_ORIGIN` can be LATEST (chaining increments), LATEST_FULL (for bases where volatile part is compact and chaining has no meaning - deltas overwrite each other).
+Defaults to LATEST.

 Usage
 -----